IsmailOtukoya/Analysis-for-Supermarket-Data/README.md

 ## Objective
-To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecaasting.
+To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.

 ## Process
 To help supermarkets achieve their goals for growth, efficiency, and customer satisfaction, I can assist in several ways.